Surinder Singh (commando)

+He was 100% injured in 26/11 Mumbai Attack, Saved lives 627 people from Taj Hotel Mumbai.
+Also served as government Lecturer in Govt of Haryana at GSSS Jhajjar.

+Chairman Delhi Legislative Assembly Petition Committee, Rogi Kalyan Committee D.L.A, Health Department Permanent Committee D.L.A, District Development Committee, OBC Committee, Member New Delhi Municipal Council, Delhi Cantonment Board, Women & Child Development Committee D.L.A, Delhi Nursing Council, Protocol Committee Delhi Legislative Assembly(D.L.A), OBC Welfare Committee D.L.A, Minority Welfare Committee D.L.A, International Jat Parliament, Estimates Committee D.L.A, Government Insurance Committee D.L.A, Finance & Transport Committee D.L.A.
+Currently Co Incharge Delhi State ST Morcha Bhartiya Janta Party, Member of Executive Committee BJP Delhi.
+National President of Akhil Bharatiya Purv Sanik Sangathan and All India Adarsh Jat Mahasabha Delhi.

 Career

-He was earlier an Indian Army commando, from one of its oldest infantry regiments, The Grenadiers Regiments.
+Singh was earlier an Indian Army commando, from one of its oldest infantry regiments, The Grenadiers Regiments.

 He took part in the Kargil War, Operation Parakram, Operation Sadbhavna, Operation Black Tornado and was part of the Operation North Night Final mission in Congo.
 He was part of NSG Commandos during 2008 Mumbai attacks.
 He left the army with the rank of Naik (corporal).
 He was made to run from pillar to post for his pension for 19 months by the ruling Indian govt.
 He approached AAP party who took up his cause and made sure he got his dues and at the same time he was offered a MLA seat to fight election which he won.
 In 2012, he did his B.A. from EIILM University, Sikkim.
 His first name is also written Surinder.